Teach2Practice

 For prospective teachers: development of digital, didactic and research methodological skills; target group-oriented preparation of sports science content for school lessons; project-oriented work in teams; professional reference through cooperation with students.

-For students & teachers: Clear theory transfer (e.g. biomechanics of an athletics discipline); motivating learning opportunities and quality-tested OER materials.
+For students & teachers: clear theory transfer (e.g. biomechanics of an athletics discipline); motivating learning opportunities and quality-tested OER materials.

 For the education system: An iterative cycle of conception → creation → evaluation → provision → reflection, which ensures the continuous further development of the materials.